Mike Collins (tennis)

 Michael Collins (born 1 May 1951) is a British former professional tennis player.

 Collins, a native of London, competed on the professional tour during the 1970s.
 He featured in the main draw of the 1973 Wimbledon Championships and was runner-up to Jimmy Connors at the 1974 Manchester Open.

+Collins won 2 singles titles the Budleigh Salterton Open Championships in 1973, and the East of England Championships in 1975.

-Outside of professional tennis, Collins played at collegiate level in the United States for Oklahoma State University.
-He is a long time resident of Victoria, Texas and works as a dentist.
+Outside of professional tennis, Collins played at the collegiate level in the United States for Oklahoma State University.
+He has been a long time resident of Victoria, Texas and currently works as a dentist.